Pascagoula in Jackson County, Mississippi — The American South (East South Central)

 Erected 2012 by Mississippi Department of Archives and History.

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
+In addition, it is included in the Mississippi State Historical Marker Program series list.

 Location.
 30° 20.616′ N, 88° 33.435′ W. Marker is in Pascagoula, Mississippi, in Jackson County.
-Marker is on Beack Boulevard east of Bernard Street, on the right when traveling east.
+It is on Beack Boulevard east of Bernard Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Pascagoula MS 39567, United States of America.
 Touch for directions.